Fed officials: Stronger economy boosts chance for rate hikes

-WASHINGTON – Federal Reserve officials at their January meeting believed that a brightening global economic picture and the effects of recently passed tax cuts had raised the prospect for solid growth and continued interest rate increases.
+Federal Reserve officials at their January meeting saw a brightening global economic picture and the effects of recently passed tax cuts raising the prospect for solid growth and continued interest rate increases.

 The minutes of the Fed's Jan.
 30-31 discussions showed that the officials were more optimistic about the economy than they had been in December.
 They noted a stronger U.S. and global economy as well as expectations that the Republican tax cuts enacted in December would boost growth.